getndazn/kopytko-framework/docs/renderer.md

 which is an interface field of the current component (a prop in Kopytko terminology), and the moment another parent component change the value of this field the same DOM update would happen again.

-### Force update method
+### Force update and enqueue update methods
-The `forceUpdate` method should be used when you need to use data from a source other than the component state or props.
+The `forceUpdate` or `enqueueUpdate` methods should be used when you need to use data from a source other than the component state or props.
 For example, your Kopytko component is used as a list item component, so it doesn't have automatic observers on its props (because its parent is not a Kopytko component and therefore wasn't initialized via Kopytko mechanisms).
 You can imperatively tell Kopytko to force an update when you know the value changed, which will check the current DOM tree with the new one (containing the updated prop value now) and update the UI where needed.
+The main difference between `forceUpdate` and `enqueueUpdate` is that the former is synchronous whilst the latter is asynchronous.
+In other words `enqueueUpdate` behaves the same way as `setState`, that's why it's safe to call it multiple times in a row and only a single DOM update will take place.

 You can check the example below for a practical use case of this method.

 ```brightscript
 ' Assuming the component extends KopytkoGroup